gnd/glslr/README.md

 uniform float mN;
 ```

-**glslr** is a fork of pijockey-sound (https://github.com/k-o-l-e-k-t-i-v/pijockey-sound), a GLSL livecoding framework for RaspberryPi.
+**glslr** is a fork of pijockey-sound (https://github.com/k-o-l-e-k-t-i-v/pijockey-sound), a GLSL livecoding framework for RaspberryPi, an extension of the original sourcecode of PiJockey by sharrow.
 **glslr** was ported to x86, using GLFW.